Gets the child nodes wrapped in the most specific JJ wrappers available.

 This instance for chaining.

-• Maps an array to children and prepends them.
+Maps an array to children and replaces the existing children with the result.

 This instance for chaining.

-• Replaces the existing children of an Element with a specified new set of children.
+Replaces the existing children of an Element with an array of children.

 The children to replace with.